 The Charter is not a legal document and instead gains its power from the number of people that sign up to it and how vigorously it is then used by that community in participatory planning.
 It can be shown to any landowner, local authority, planner or developer.

-Each household in Totnes will soon receive an invitation through the mail to have their voice heard on all the things about the town that are important to them and they want to protect, and the positive changes they want to see in the future.
-The Council would like as many people as possible from all walks of life to come together and decide what matters the most to them.
+There was a charter-making event held in the Civic Hall on Saturday 19th March.
+Each household in Totnes was sent an invitation through the mail to have their voice heard on all the things about the town that are important to them and they want to protect, and the positive changes they want to see in the future.

 The first Community Charter in the UK was made by the people of Falkirk in Scotland in 2013 who wanted to prevent coal-bed methane extraction (similar to fracking) from underneath their homes.
 In a small way, by ensuring that the voice of the local people was heard in the appeal, it played its part in the Scottish government calling a temporary ban on fracking in 2015 which then became law in October 2019.